Spain holds a special place in my heart, as I used to live in Andalucia and travelled around some of the nicest places in Spain while I was there.

 By Parampara & Parichay from Awara Diaries

-The best thing to do in Toledo is to turn off Google Maps & get lost in the streets of Toledo.
-Second best thing?
-Well, visit the cathedral of Toledo, witness the sunset from Puente de San Martín & buy some pretty souvenirs from the quaint shops of the town.
+The best thing to do in Toledo is to turn off Google Maps and get lost in the streets.
+Other top things to do include visiting the cathedral of Toledo, witnessing the sunset from Puente de San Martín and buying some pretty souvenirs from the quaint shops of the town.
+The marzipan is famous!

 Whenever you are in Madrid, keep an extra day to take a day trip to Toledo!